ovn-org/ovn/README.rst

 - ovn-sbctl, a tool for interfacing with the southbound database.
 - ovn-trace, a debugging utility that allows for tracing of packets through the logical network.
+- ovn-debug, a tool to simplify debugging of OVN setup.
 - Scripts and specs for building RPMs.

 What other documentation is available?